 Those interested in scenic cruising will find awesome historical views surrounding Fort Ticonderoga to the south of the launch.
 Bring your camera for some from-the-water shots of the historic fort itself as well as Mount Defiance standing tall to the west and Mount Independence across the lake in Vermont.

-Tip: Best Western Plus Ticonderoga Inn & Suites is geared for guests towing their boats on trailers and has individual boat parking areas with plug-ins for livewells.
+Pro tip: Best Western Plus Ticonderoga Inn & Suites is geared for guests towing their boats on trailers and has individual boat parking areas with plug-ins for livewells.

 Just north of the Lake Champlain Bridge, the village of Port Henry spreads along the western shoreline and picturesquely blankets the hillsides facing the lake.
 The state boat launch is in a protected bay adjacent to the Port Henry Marina and is flanked by a breakwater, providing calm waters in all weather.
 It is also not far from Van Slooten Harbour Marina, which is about 0.5 miles to the south.
 Both marinas provide extensive boater services and fuel.
 The state launch has plenty of room for parking, with space for over forty boats and trailers.

 From the Port Henry launch you can easily cruise south, heading toward the Lake Champlain Bridge.
 Once past the bridge, the DEC Campground at Crown Point has a short term use dock (note that this can be quite shallow depending upon lake levels).
-From there you can explore the Lake Champlain Bridge Heritage Area, where you can walk the bridge to enjoy a spectacular view, visit the Champlain Memorial Lighthouse, and both the Chimney Point and the Crown Point State Historic Sites; a total of 500 acres of indoor and outdoor fun and educational opportunities.
+From there, you can explore the Lake Champlain Bridge Heritage Area, where you can walk the bridge to enjoy a spectacular view, visit the Champlain Memorial Lighthouse, and stop by both the Chimney Point and the Crown Point State Historic Sites; a total of 500 acres of indoor and outdoor fun and educational opportunities.

 Farther north, the lake widens considerably, but before entering what is known as the “broad lake,” the community of Westport provides yet another great launch and lake access point.
 You'll find the launch on Route 22 as you leave the center of the hamlet.
 It’s a hard surface launch with parking for 35 vehicles and trailers.

 This is a great access point if your goal is to explore more of the Adirondack Coast and perhaps partake from an on-the-water restaurant.
-The Galley Restaurant is located at the Westport Marina, a full-service marina.
+The Galley Restaurant is located at the full-service Westport Marina.
 This restaurant offers an extensive menu of delicious lunch and dinner options, cocktails, beer on tap, and frequent live entertainment.
 Be sure to visit Ship’s Store, located next door, for many unique decorative and gift items as well as an extensive array of supplies for boaters.
 The Westport Yacht Club, only a little farther south, is another pull-up-on-the-water restaurant serving dinner and drinks with both indoor and outdoor seating.
 The menu features numerous locally produced products.

 For another option, you may want to cruise north through what is known as “the narrows” and head for the town of Essex.